learn-co-curriculum/react-ts-intro-to-npm-readme/README.md

 To help organize these packages in relation to our own work, we use **npm**, which is a [**package manager for Node**][npm-faq].
 In this lesson, we will be discussing how npm works and why it is useful.

+> **Note**: Again, we will be using TypeScript once we start writing React
+> code ourselves.
+Recall that TypeScript is a superset of JavaScript that
+> compiles into JavaScript.
+By extension, npm and npm packages work just the
+> same for projects using TypeScript.

 ## The Value of Existing Code